Skip to main content

 The term Primary Sources is occasionally used to mean "empirical research" or "original case studies."
 If you're unsure about the Primary Sources you need for class, please consult with your instructor.

-Locating primary documents in the Library Catalog
+Locating primary documents in the Catalog

 There are many kinds of primary sources.
 Primary documents vary by discipline, and sometimes by the reader's perspective.
 Not sure what kind of document you are looking for?
 Consider these: